Celidor/aws-sessionmanager/README.md

 ## 4b. remote SSH session from laptop - usage
 SSH from your laptop allowing use of SCP to transfer files
 * open Terminal
-* use default credentials, or export AWS credentials to your session
+* use default credentials, or set environment variables for AWS credentials
-* if AWS region isn't specified in exported AWS credentials:
+* if AWS region isn't specified:
 ```
 export AWS_REGION=eu-west-1
 ```